 Who Pays for a Rental Car After an Accident?
 Ask an Attorney

 Being in an auto accident while in a rental car can create several unique problems regarding who should pay for what damages.
-While the law can be confusing, it doesn’t have to be.
+While the law can be confusing, it doesn't have to be.
 If you have had an accident, your best first step is to speak with a personal injury attorney in your area today to learn who bears what responsibility for costs and damages.
+Such attorneys can assist as car accident lawyers.
+Not only can they help you with determining who bears what responsibility, but they can also help you with your insurance claims.
+It can be difficult to know exactly to what you are entitled under policy limits, and an attorney will be able to clarify that.